What Is Crypto Contract Trading?

 Anyone using leverage must understand liquidation rules first.
 If you do not know exactly where the trade can close, you should not open it.

 2. Liquidation: Liquidation is the ultimate failure for traders who do contract trading.
-Liquidation means that your position has gone against you and you don’t have enough money in your account to support the loss.
+Liquidation means that your position has gone against you and your equity has fallen below the maintenance margin threshold.
 First, you will get a margin call from your exchange to let you know that you are running low on margin.
-If you decide to do nothing and the market keeps going against you, you will lose all your money, and your account is left at $0.
+If no action is taken and the market keeps moving against the position, the exchange forces closure and the account balance can reach $0.

 What are the potential benefits?